AlexandarEsber/ToDO/README.md

 # Rest Api and Frontend Project for PE-II

-Alexandar Esber - 3725081
-Programmentwicklung II - Wintersemester 2024/25
+Alexandar Esber - Wintersemester 2024/25

 ---

 ## Project Overview
-This project is the third exercise for **Programmentwicklung II**.
-The backend can be found under the `/api` directory and the frontend in the `/frontend` directory.
+This project is an exercise for my university and was developed entirely by me.
+The backend can be found in the `/api` directory, and the frontend in the `/frontend` directory.

 ---